 Cleaning Up and Simplifying Global Storage Infrastructure

 As the combined product of three billion-dollar-plus companies, Western Digital was saddled with an unnecessarily complex global IT infrastructure.
 Storage products from six or seven different companies, all at various stages of their lifecycle, were trying to carry out scripts written by employees who didn’t even work for Western Digital anymore.

 By deploying a Nasuni virtual appliance on site, all of these incompatible islands of storage became part of one global file system.
-“Now we have a single storage product, ActiveScale, with a single software orchestration layer that’s consistent globally and is only using a single authentication system,” says Stewart.
-“The cleanliness in the system is huge, and it lends itself to success rather than chaos and failure.”
+“The cleanliness in the system is huge, and it lends itself to success rather than chaos and failure,” says Stewart.